 Heat Press Accessories

-In addition to a heat press, you’ll also need a teflon sheet.
-An accessory that I personally can’t live without is pressing pillows!
-They help level the area you are pressing, especially when pressing along collars, seams, buttons, or zippers.
+- Pressing Pillows: These help level an area you are pressing, especially when pressing along collars, seams, buttons, or zippers.

 I’ve worked with a few different heat press companies since 2015 when I started this blog, Cutting for Business.
 Hands down, I recommend Heat Press Nation.
 (And no, I’m not being paid to say that.)

 - They know their stuff.
 Heat presses is what they do!
 The whole business of Heat Press Nation is… well, heat presses!
 They know how they work, they know what doesn’t work, and they know the different features of each model.

 - I’ve met many of them in person.
 They aren’t just an internet company I’ve found and partnered with.
 I’ve worked events side by side with the team.
 And, when I can, I just watch how they interact with customers.

 - I trust them.
 There are some companies out there who will upsell you on something you don’t need.
 I am confident in sending Cutting for Business readers over to Heat Press Nation, because I know they will take the time needed to match you with the right heat press for your price point.